illusive1984/filesystem_toolbox/README.md

 in progress...

 ## Installation
-copy script some on you ubuntu/debian instance and make it executable with
+copy script on your ubuntu/debian instance and make it executable with

     chmod +x someone.py